jenniferfang1889/TA-govslack-add-on-for-splunk/README.md

-# Slack Add-on for Splunk
+# GovSlack Add-on for Splunk

 > The **GovSlack Add-on for Splunk** uses the _GovSlack Audit Logs API_ to fetch Slack Enterprise Grid Audit Logs into Splunk.